-But Waimea has its own relaxing energy, and we can't resist the big, juicy burgers at Village Burger in Waimea are big and juicy and ever-so delicious!
+But Waimea has its own relaxing energy, and we can't resist the big, juicy burgers at Village Burger, ever-so delicious!
 When we're up north for the day, Village Burger is often on our list.

 We just don’t know of a more relaxing way to start the day than to enjoy 100% Kona coffee on the outside deck at The Coffee Shack, south of Captain Cook on Highway 11.
 Breakfast and lunch selections are very tasty.
 Good menu items plus daily specials.
 When available, the fresh Ono Benedict is hard to beat.

 On a clear day it's worth the drive just for the view!
 Share space with an abundance of happy little geckos as they gorge themselves on guava jelly.
-Enjoy one of the more scenic restaurants in Hawaii as you gaze out at the rich landscape above Kealakekua Bay, lush with coffee trees and tropical flowers.
+Enjoy one of the more scenic Big Island restaurants as you gaze out at the rich landscape above Kealakekua Bay, lush with coffee trees and tropical flowers.

 There are lots more South Kona restaurants, including Kealakekua and Captain Cook, to suit just about any appetite.

 The Kona coast is one of the richest areas in the world for growing superior coffee beans.
 The rich volcanic soil, ample moisture and just the right amount of sunshine along the slopes of the Hualalai volcano make for ideal growing conditions for the much sought-after Kona coffee bean.

 It's pricey, but for coffee connoisseurs there is simply nothing quite as satisfying as a cup of 100% Kona coffee.
 Take an off road coffee farm tour up the slopes of Hualalai to learn more about Kona coffee and the volcano on which it grows.

 Don't be fooled by the labeling of inferior coffee.
 That so-called Kona coffee you're drinking is often nothing more than a blend of less than 10% Kona beans with a host of other inferior coffees.
 If it doesn't say "100% Kona" on the label, it's NOT!